taylorknopp/TrashformerBot-A-Twitch-Bot/README.md

 Planned Features

-     Currently no specific features are planned but you can request some here:  https://forms.gle/UmNmbdu4bk3XMGmLA
+     Currently no specific features are planned but you can request some here: [Bot Feature Submition Form](https://forms.gle/UmNmbdu4bk3XMGmLA)

 Setup Guide